StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 For more information about the output `man nm`.
 You can use these symbols with `x` or `memview`.

+```
+(gdb) memview &__data_start
+```

 There is also `(gdb) maint info sections` which does something similar.
 There are other tools related to `nm` which are `objdump` and `readelf.
 Check out the command line help for more info.
-```
-(gdb) memview &__data_start
-```

 ### Info var

 An executable will be linked with other libraries typically libc.
 Some of the above commands will also produce a breakdown of such libraries and their place in the virtual memory space.

-You explore symbols in your exe and the libraries with  `info var`
+You can explore symbols in your exe and the libraries with `info var`

 ```
 (gdb) info var data